faiq/googlesht/README.md

 # googlesht

-playground to work with oauth and google drive api
+I'm using this repository as place to put some thoughts down to figure out how passport-oauth-google-drive works, along with figuring how to pull relevant data to me from drive